ShawnGabriel/Brain-Tumor-Classifier/README.md

 # Project Background
 ### Overview
 Brain tumors are life-threatening and require early, accurate diagnosis to improve patient outcomes.
 Manual analysis of MRI scans can be time-consuming and prone to human error.
 To address this, we developed a deep learning-based classifier using Convolutional Neural Networks (CNNs) to automatically detect brain tumors from MRI images.
-Our goal is to provide a fast and reliable tool that assists healthcare professionals in diagnosis through a web-based application built with Flask.
+Our goal is to provide a fast and reliable tool that assists healthcare professionals in diagnosis through a web-based application built through Flask.

 ### Objectives
 - Build a CNN model to classify brain tumors as benign or malignant.